- 1 Bendigo’s Land & Climate

 The region’s first recorded vineyards belonged to Jean-Baptiste Loridan, Jacques Bladier and a German named Delscher; dating back to 1855.

 In 1890 the land fell victim to the Phylloxera Aphid.
 The disease travelled to Victoria by boat from England.
 The Aphid made its way through almost every wine region in Victoria; smothering the burning success of the abundant region for nearly 70 years.

-You can understand that in a region with quite a lot of wineries there are some better than others.
-We’re not going to make a list of the worst ones or anything, but we want to make sure you go to the best experience.
+You can understand that some Bendigo wineries are better than others.
+We’re not going to make a list of the worst ones or anything, but we want to make sure you get the best experience.
 So here’s our selection of the top vineyards in the region.